LucasGoncSilva/swarden/documentation/docs/CONTRIBUTING.md

 - **Update the CHANGELOG** for all enhancements and bug fixes.
 Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in profile view. #123 @jessesquires")

-- **Use the repo's correct branch.** Branch from `main` and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to `staging`:
+- **Use the repo's correct branch.** Branch from `main` and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to `PR`:

 <table>
 <thead>